GNC cancels funding plans, seeks alternatives

 GNC operates about 9,000 locations worldwide, including roughly 6,800 stores and franchise shops in the U.S.

-In premarket trading, shares of GNC edged up by 10 cents to $5.49.
+In afternoon trading, shares of GNC edged down by 9 cents to $5.30.